 One important function of the OAEH is educating and engaging individuals, service providers, and the community at large on topics about homelessness and housing.
-In FY2023, the OAEH hosted 6 periodic trainings for all members of the Alliance and hosted several community education events at the O'Reilly Center for Hope.
+In FY2024, the OAEH hosted 6 trainings for all members of the OAEH and hosted several community education events at the O'Reilly Center for Hope.